vinsidious/gac/ROADMAP.md

 - [x] Added functional error handling with decorators and helper functions
 - [x] Created function composition helpers for git operations
 - [x] Implemented a pure functional workflow API
+- [x] Removed all caching mechanisms as they provide minimal benefit for our use case